piougy/CzechIdMng/Realization/backend/tool/README.md

 ## Features
 - Release product version - release product under final version, new development version will be set, tag will be prepared.
+- Release module version - release module under final version, new development version will be set, tag will be prepared.
 - Change product version - set version for all modules.
 - Get product version - for test reasons only.
+- Build product version - for test reasons only.

 ## Requirements